-- iOS/watch OS has to be running for Apple Pay Suica to work.
-Japanese Android devices with FeliCa chips can still use Suica when the battery runs down and the OS is off.
+- iOS has to babysit secure element transaction and be running for Apple Pay Suica to work.
+Japanese Android devices with dedicated FeliCa chips can still use Suica when the battery runs down and the OS is off.

-Apple Pay Suica Express Card Software Problems
+Apple Pay Suica Express Transit Mode Problems

 - The iOS 10.1 Apple Pay Suica debut release worked pretty well but occasionally tripped up at transit gates, slamming them shut and forcing a re-read.
 By iOS 10.3 Apple Pay Suica performance was great.